 Best Vintage Japanese Integrated Amplifiers

-There are many vintage Japanese amp from companies like Marantz and Luxman (55A & L-570z), Sansui, Pioneer and so on.
-Excellent examples of the best vintage Japanese amps are the Pioneer SX-850 receiver and the Luxman L-85V integrated amp.
+There are many vintage Japanese amps from companies like Marantz and Luxman (55A & L-570z), Sansui, Pioneer and so on.
+Excellent examples of the best vintage Japanese amps are the Technics SU-8080 and the Luxman L-85V integrated amp.

 What Is The Best Vintage Luxman Amplifier?